ykacer/Medical_NLP_Case_Study/README.md

 The last one is a multilingual and non-specific model but **SOTA** on Name Entity Recognition task.

-_NB: Nevertheless, the process of funetuning NER Transformers usually calls for hundreds to thousands samples per class to avoid overfitting._
+_NB: Nevertheless, the process of funetuning NER Transformers usually calls for hundreds to thousands samples per class to avoid overfitting, making Quaero dataset prone to this phenomena._

-We finetuned each base model using F1 metric on validation set to early stop the training resulting in the following table that shows F1 metric on test set:
+We finetuned each base model using validation F1 metric to early stop the training, resulting in the following table showing F1 metric on test set:

 |          | quinten-datalab/AliBERT-7GB | Dr-BERT/DrBERT-7GB | numind/NuNER-multilingual-v0.1 |
 |:---------|----------------------------:|-------------------:|-------------------------------:|